 In 2019, we shipped off to Columbus, Georgia for a long weekend at the Creative South conference.

 It was our third year attending, and we’re planning to go back for the next one (safety allowing).
-Over the weekend, we mingled with other folks in the industry, had some out-of-the office team bonding time, and enjoyed discussions over meals and drinks about the topics presented.
+Over the weekend, we mingled with other folks in the industry, had some out-of-the office team bonding time, and enjoyed discussions over meals about the topics presented.

 At the same time, the work environment thrives.
 It’s less of a competitive or demanding atmosphere and more like a support system.
 The team feels like just that—a team.
 We have talented, driven, dedicated people ready to go to bat for us.